 In the course, students will learn how to:

-- Appreciate aspects of Russian culture and history that are embedded in the language, especially those related to Russian Orthodox tradition.
+Encounter Russian culture and history, especially those related to Russian Orthodox tradition.

 Computer: You will need a stable, reliable computer, running with processor with a speed of 1 Ghz or better on one of the following operating systems: Mac OS X with MacOS 10.6 (Snow Leopard) or later; Windows 8, 7, Vista (with SP1 or later), or XP (with SP3 or later).
 We do NOT recommending using an iPad or other tablet for joining classes.
 An inexpensive laptop or netbook would be much better solutions, as they enable you to plug an Ethernet cable directly into your computer.
 Please note that Chromebooks are allowed but not preferred, as they do not support certain features of the Zoom video conference software such as breakout sessions and annotation, which may be used by our teachers for class activities.